City Hall station (IRT Lexington Avenue Line): Track layout

 North of the City Hall station, the IRT Lexington Avenue Line carries four tracks.
 From west to east, these are the downtown local track, the downtown express track, the uptown express track, and the uptown local track.
 The loop connects the downtown and uptown local tracks.
 The track is slightly canted toward the inner wall of the loop.
 When the loop was completed, Scientific American magazine wrote that "one of the more important tasks of constrictive engineering which the subway presented is solved".

 South of the Brooklyn Bridge station, there is a switch on the downtown local track, allowing trains to leave service and enter either of two storage tracks.
-Trains in service turn onto a balloon loop, continuing past the abandoned side platform on the west side of the loop, and re-appearing in the Brooklyn Bridge station on the uptown local track.
+Trains in service turn onto a balloon loop, continuing past the abandoned side platform on the west side of the loop, and returning to the Brooklyn Bridge station on the uptown local track.
 The uptown and downtown express tracks pass above the loop, continuing south.